Skip to content

 InvalidToleranceError Both atol and rtol are zero, or negative values

-InvalidPropertyError Invalid property values (negative variance, bad bounds, etc.)
+InvalidPropertyError Invalid property values (negative variance, bad bounds, bad side, failure_prob out of range, etc.)

 NoApplicableBoundError No concentration bound matches the declared properties